-9.3.2 A free passage shall be provided in front of the emergency station; the passage width shall be selected depending on the overall dimensions of the outfit stored in the station but not less than 1,2 m.
+9.3.2 It is recommended that a free passage be provided in front of the emergency station; the passage width is selected depending on the overall dimensions of the outfit stored in the station but not less than 1,2 m.
 In ships of less than 70 m in length the passage width is allowed to be reduced to 0,8 m and in ships of 31 m in length and below to 0,6 m.